Cosmetics Testing Debunked

 For inhalation toxicity, rats can be locked in full-body restraint tubes and forced to inhale the substance.
 They may experience bleeding of the nose, convulsions, paralysis, and seizures before death.

-These same tests can be drawn out over a longer period to investigate the effects over time.
-This can last a year or longer.
 In reproductive tests, generations of animals can be subjected to the same effect – a mother is exposed to the chemicals for a period before birth, and then her children can be exposed throughout their lives.
 The ones that survive have the same treatment applied to their children.

 Developmental toxicity can be similar, but instead involves killing the mother just before birth to examine the development of her children.